-The charts on the next page indicate the substances that Central Arkansas Water detected in treated water.
-The charts contain testing results for 2007.
-All test results are below allowable levels.
+The charts in this document indicate the substances that Central Arkansas Water detected in treated water.
+The charts contain testing results for 2008.
 We have not listed the several hundreds of substances for which we monitored but did not have a detectable level.